toalexjin/dedup/README.md

 # Introduction

-This project is to remove duplicated files from your system, e.g.removing duplicated pictures to free disk space.
+This project is to remove duplicated files from your system.
+For instance, removing duplicated pictures to free disk space.

 # Usage